vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

 You’ll use this environment to:

 - Explore Llama Stack’s API
-- Send test prompts directly from a notebook
+- Send test prompts directly from code
-- Understand how the backend handles requests from your frontend
+- Build a backend to handle requests from our frontend

 By the end of this section, you'll have a better grasp of how to integrate Llama Stack into your own workflows and applications — and set the stage for more advanced use cases.